-Allegations of domestic violence, dating violence, sexual assault, or stalking will be processed through the university's Sexual Harassment and Sexual Misconduct (Title IX) Policy and the related complaint resolution procedures.
+Allegations of domestic violence, dating violence, sexual assault or stalking will be processed through the University's Policy Regarding Sexual Harassment and Sexual Misconduct, the University Student Conduct Code or the Park University Student Harassment Policy.
 The procedures are utilized whenever or wherever a complaint is made, regardless of the status of the complainant and the respondent.